chrispalmeri/access-control/README.md

 Connect all your door hardware.

-Reconnect with Putty and use new username.
+Reconnect over SSH and use new username.

 `git clone https://github.com/chrispalmeri/access-control.git`